Have you ever received a letter where the signature at the bottom of the page accurately reflects the profession

 names in particular with an eye to their role in society goes back to the

+dawn of civilization.
 Another variant of nominative determination comes with surnames in

 Western societies.
 Here are examples